What's your favorite MLS rivalry memory? These fans answered

-Heineken Rivalry Week kicks off again tonight with the Texas Derby a Toyota Stadium, in which FC Dallas host the Houston Dynamo (8 pm ET, UniMás in US, MLS LIVE in Canada).

-With a handful of the league's fiercest rivalries returning this week, we asked fans to submit some of their most memorable stories from match-ups past.
+With a handful of the league's fiercest rivalries coming around this week, we asked fans to submit some of their most memorable stories from match-ups past.
 Here are a few....

 Illustration by Elliot Gerard